genepattern/tfsites.AnalyzeGenomeMPRA/docs/v1/index.md

 ## Output Files

 1. SNV effects of MPRA data (.tsv)
+- Note: if PFM reference data is provided instead of PBM reference data, then the columns `Reference Affinity` and `Alternate Affinity` will instead be labeled `Reference Score` and `Alternate Score`
 - Columns
     - `Chromosome:` name of the chromosome
     - `Position:` position of the SNV